-3 Basing Collision-Resistant Hash Functions on Any One-Way Function
+3 Basing Collision Resistant Hash Functions on Any One-Way Function

-Loosely speaking, a family of length-reducing functions $\mathcal{H}$ is called collision-resistant hash functions (CRH) if no efficient algorithm can find collisions induced by a random member of the family.
-That is, no PPTM can find for a randomly chosen $h \in_R \mathcal{H}$ , a pair of input strings x and x' such that $x \neq x'$ but h(x) = h(x').
-In addition we want (i) An efficient algorithm for sampling from $\mathcal{H}$ using (possibly secret) randomness (the secret coins approach is potentially more powerful than when only public coins are used [48]) and (ii) An efficient evaluation algorithm that given the description of $h \in \mathcal{H}$ and x produces h(x).
-As mentioned in the introduction, CRHs have wide cryptographic applications, see discussion and formal definitions in, for example, [53].
+Loosely speaking, a family of length reducing functions \mathcal{H} is called collision resistant hash functions (CRH) if no efficient algorithm can find collisions induced by a random member of the family.
+That is, no PPTM can find for a randomly chosen $h \in_R \mathcal{H}$, a pair of input strings x and x' such that $x \neq x'$ but h(x) = h(x').
+In addition we want (i) An efficient algorithm for sampling from \mathcal{H} using (possibly secret) randomness (the secret coins approach is potentially more powerful then when only public coins are used [32]) and (ii) An efficient evaluation algorithm that given the description of $h \in \mathcal{H}$ and x produces h(x).
+As mentioned in the introduction, CRHs have wide cryptographic applications, see discussion and formal definitions in, for example, [36].
 We are interested in basing CRH on as general assumption as possible.
 There is no known construction of CRH from general one-way functions or one-way permutations.
-Moreover, Simon [77] showed that basing CRH on one-way permutations cannot be achieved using black-box reductions.
+Moreover, Simon [57] showed that basing CRH on one-way permutations cannot be achieved using black-box reductions.
 We show that compression can be used to bridge this gap.

-Theorem 3.1 If there exists an errorless compression algorithm for SAT, or for any problem that is compressionhard for $\mathcal{VC}{OR}$ , then there exists a construction of a family of Collision-Resistant Hash functions (CRH) based on any one-way function.
+Theorem 3.1 If there exists an errorless compression algorithm for SAT, or for any problem that is compressionhard for \mathcal{VC}{OR} , then there exists a family of Collision Resistant Hash functions (CRH) based on any one-way function.

-Proof: Let (COMMIT, VERIFY) be a statistically binding computationally hiding commitment scheme based on the one-way function f (see, for instance, [37] for formal definitions of commitments).
-Recall that the protocol COMMIT takes from the sender a string S and randomness r and after an interaction the receiver gets a commitment $\sigma$ .
-The polynomial-time algorithm VERIFY takes the commitment $\sigma$ and a possible opening to value S' with randomness r' and verifies that S', r' are consistent with $\sigma$ .
-One could take for example the commitment scheme of Naor [67] based on the one-way function f.
-In our setting we can work under the assumption that the sender (in the commitment) is honest, and in such a case, the commitment may be achieved without interaction at all.
+Proof: Let (Commit, Verify) be a statistically binding computationally hiding commitment scheme based on the one-way function f.
+Recall that the protocol Commit takes from the sender a string S and randomness r and after an interaction the receiver gets a commitment σ .
+The polynomial time algorithm Verifytakes the commitment σ and a possible opening to value S' with randomness r' and verifies that S', r' are consistent with σ .
+One could take for example the commitment scheme of Naor [48] based on the one-way function f.20 In our setting we can work under the assumption that the sender (in the commitment) is honest, and in such a case, the commitment may be achieved without interaction at all.21